Become a Volunteer!

 • In crisis, and/or presenting with social and financial issues

 Community Engagement Support

 Supporting Port Phillip Community Group through in building relationships that will support ongoing social, recreational and wellbeing programs for individuals on low incomes who are often socially isolated, marginalised or disadvantaged.

 Contribute to improved outcomes for our service users in times of crisis and/or need.
-As well as reception and front desk duties the role includes general administration.
+As well as front desk concierge duties the role includes general administration.

 Social Meals support

 Interact with a broad range of people living in community accommodation to build confidence and social connections.
 Help prepare and then share a meal.

 ARCH hosts playgroups, education and well-being programs.
 It includes a community garden and playground, and is an ideal location for children’s parties and gatherings.
 Work with us to help develop its potential as a vibrant neighbourhood hub.